 Apply for Corporate Membership of Road Safety GB 2017 National Road Safety Conference Manchester | 14-15 November More info | Register to attend Wednesday 26 April, RAC Club London Click here to register

 FROM AROUND THE WEB Talking safe loading for vans Mark Cartwright, Head of Vans, FTA Mobile phone penalties double - but will it be an effective deterrent?
 Edward Seaman, assistant editor of Road Safety News, reviews the change in legislation and its potential to influence behaviour.
-Self-driving Mercedes-Benz will prioritize occupant safety over pedestrians This blog examines the moral conundrum faced by Mercedes-Benz when developing self-driving cars.
+The driving test trial The findings of a DVSA trial, conducted with the Transport Research Laboratory (TRL), released to coincide with the new driving test changes.

 Click here to subscribe for weekly news alert